CryptozombiesHQ/cryptozombie-lessons/en/2/3-msgsender.md

 1. Starting with `create_random_zombie`, we need to get the caller of the endpoint.

 2. Second, we will pass the address as a parameter to the function `create_zombie` which sets the `owned_zombies`, and the `zombie_owner` storages.
-We will have something similar to how we set the zombie insize the `zombies` storage.
+We will have something similar to how we set the zombie inside the `zombies` storage.
+The caller will be the first parameter of `create_zombie`.